AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Related Work

+\textbf{Spatial Reasoning with Large Multimodal Models.} Perceiving spatial information is fundamental for embodied manipulation.
+Prior work mainly falls into two categories: semantic-level reasoning, which captures qualitative spatial relations without metric grounding~\cite{chen2024spatialvlm,cheng2024spatialrgpt}, and numeric-level reasoning, which predicts explicit spatial quantities using RGB-D or multimodal inputs~\cite{cai2025spatialbot,ji2025robobrain,team2025robobrain,zhou2026roborefer}.
+However, existing methods struggle with rotation reasoning~\cite{xu2024pointllm} and rely on 2D representations that fail to capture full 3D geometry~\cite{cai2025spatialbot,han2025tiger,ji2025robobrain,liu2026ssr}.
+We instead perform equivariant reasoning directly on point clouds for accurate 6D pose estimation.

-Accurate 6D pose prediction at each assembly step is crucial for successful assembly execution.
-Most existing methods rely on single modality point cloud inputs and emphasize SE(3) equivariant representations for geometric reasoning.
-Specifically, SE(3)-Transformer~\cite{fuchs2020se} introduces equivariant attention mechanisms for 3D roto-translation symmetry, while Vector Neurons~\cite{deng2021vector} provides a general framework for SO(3)-equivariant learning by encoding features as 3D vectors instead of scalar activations.
-EPN~\cite{chen2021equivariant} and 3D EGIF~\cite{chen20223d} further extend equivariant representations to point cloud analysis and implicit function modeling, respectively.
-Building upon this line of work, SE(3)-Assembly~\cite{wu2023leveraging} and TwoByTwo~\cite{qi2025two} demonstrate the effectiveness of SE(3)-equivariant point cloud reasoning for assembly pose prediction.
-However, their reliance on point clouds alone limits multimodal integration, and their cross-category generalization is mainly limited to categories within a single broad domain, e.g., within fragments or within daily objects, rather than across diverse assembly domains.
-To address this, our approach integrates SE(3) equivariant geometric features into a multimodal large language model, enabling unified multi-category, multimodal 6D assembly pose prediction with strong generalization capabilities.
+\textbf{6D Assembly Pose Prediction for Robotic Manipulation.} Accurate 6D pose prediction is essential for assembly execution.
+Existing methods mostly rely on point cloud inputs and $SO(3)$-equivariant representations for geometric reasoning.
+Representative works include $SE(3)$-Transformer~\cite{fuchs2020se}, Vector Neurons~\cite{deng2021vector}, EPN~\cite{chen2021equivariant}, and 3D EGIF~\cite{chen20223d}, which develop equivariant architectures for point clouds and implicit 3D modeling.
+Building on these techniques, $SE(3)$-Assembly~\cite{wu2023leveraging} and TwoByTwo~\cite{qi2025two} show strong performance in assembly pose prediction.
+However, these methods mainly depend on point clouds and generalize within limited assembly domains.
+In contrast, our approach integrates $SO(3)$-equivariant geometric features into a VLM, enabling unified multi-category and multimodal 6D assembly pose prediction with improved generalization.